 While chicken is cooking, finely chop fresh chilli, herbs, garlic, ginger and turmeric and set aside.

-For a creamy soup, make cauliflower mash to add at the end, blending in ghee, collagen and egg yolks for extra goodness.
+For a creamy soup, make cauliflower mash to add at the end, blending in ghee, gelatin (I use this one) and egg yolks for extra goodness.

 While cauliflower mash is cooking, chop up all the veggies and add them to the pot – harder veggies first with herbs and seaweed (kelp, dulse flakes – opt), then softer veggies, simmering until veggies are soft.